 The ongoing controversy about Lyme disease in the South came a step closer to resolution today when Dr. Kerry Clark, University of N. Florida published his study entitled Lyme Borreliosis in Human Patients in Florida and Georgia, USA in the International Journal of Medical Science.LDA provided a grant for the study.
 The purpose of the […]

 The LDA is pleased to announce the publication of new research which helps to determine the types of ticks, percent of each type found, and what percent of deer ticks carry Borrelia burgdorferi in areas of the Upper Connecticut River Valley of Vermont.
 Ticks were collected from five sites never before tested and there was […]

 Steven Schutzer, MD speaking at 2008 LDA conference in San Francisco with Research Assistant Heather MatthewsThe national non-profit Lyme Disease Association, Inc. (LDA) awarded almost a quarter of a million dollars in new grant monies to Lyme and tick-borne diseases researchers, education groups and children who are Lyme patients in 2012.
 LDA is a national […]

 Bacteria have been shown to form biofilms, complex groups of microorganisms that may form in hostile environments and be protective to the bacteria, but to date, had not been proven to be formed by Borrelia burgdorferi (Bb).
 A new study out of University of New Haven led by Dr. Eva Sapi has now demonstrated that […]

-LDA strives to fund the most relevant and cutting edge research aimed at investigating the prevention and treatment of tick-borne diseases.
-We choose projects led by top scientists who are able to publish in peer review to move the field forward.
-Click here for list of grants RESULTS: The LDA awards have led to 50 […]
+LDA strives to fund the most relevant and cutting edge research aimed at investigating the diagnosis, treatment, pathology, and prevention of Lyme and other tick-borne diseases.
+The goal is to have researchers publish in peer review and move the field of tick-borne diseases forward.
+To date, LDA has 53 publications that have resulted from its supported […]